neu-vi/PlanarRecon/DEMO.md

 # Run Demo with Custom ARKit Data
 ### (modified from [NeuralRecon/Demo.md](https://github.com/zju3dv/NeuralRecon/blob/master/DEMO.md))
-In this tutorial we introduce the real-time demo of NeuralRecon running with self-captured ARKit data.
+In this tutorial we introduce the real-time demo of PlanarRecon running with self-captured ARKit data.
 If you don't want to take the effort capturing your own data, you can download the [example data](https://drive.google.com/file/d/1FKccOUCW2T_rV81VhqVeqeo-dec8ooNW/view?usp=sharing) and skip step 1.

 To capture data and run this demo, an Apple device (iPhone or iPad) with ARKit support is required.
 Generally speaking, devices released after 2017 (e.g. iPhone 7 and later generations) are all supported.